rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

 You will be using the concepts covered here a lot in Linux, so please pay particular attention to it.
 It can be a bit tricky.

-There will be times when you don’t want the user to see the output of a command- perhaps an error message.
+There will be times when you do not want the user to see the output of a command- perhaps an error message.
 This will usually be because strange error messages often scare regular users.
-In this exercises you will send the output of your commands to the null device ( /dev/null/ ).
+In this exercise you will send the output of your commands to the null device ( /dev/null/ ).
 The null device is like a “bit bucket”.
 Anything you place inside disappears forever.
 You can also send (or redirect) regular command output to the null device "null device".

 Use the guidelines below: